Last updated on May 2nd, 2022 at 09:27 pm

 Uniforms can build name awareness in your community and throughout your industry.
 Use your staff as walking billboards.

 Not just at your office, either.
-Put your logo on baseball caps, T-shirts, jackets, golf shirts, the latest in casual wear, or any kind of clothes your staff likes enough to wear outside their homes.
+Put your logo on baseball caps, T-shirts, jackets, golf shirts, handmade ties, the latest in casual wear, or any kind of clothes your staff likes enough to wear outside their homes.
 The more of your employees’ neighbors and friends who see your company name and logo, the better.

 The key is to pick attractive apparel your employees will be proud to wear (e.g., a good quality casual shirt or 100% cotton sweater with the company crest tastefully embroidered on breast, collar or cuff) something stylish that they can wear around the office, and when they are running errands or cheering their kids on at the local soccer match.